nvaccess/nvda/extras/controllerClient/readme.md

 * `nvdaController.h`
   - A C header file containing declarations for all the provided functions.

-The **`extras/controllerClient/x86` directory** also contains example usage:
+The **`extras/controllerClient/Examples` directory** also contains example usage:

 * `example_python.py`
   - an example Python program that uses the NVDA controller client API.
 * `example_c.c`
   - The source code for an example C program that uses the NVDA controller client API.
-* `example_csharp.cs`
+* `example_csharp`
-  - The source code for an example C# program that uses the NVDA controller client API.
+  - The source code for an example C# project on NET Standard 2.0 that uses the NVDA controller client API.

+Running these examples requires a copy of **`nvdaControllerClient.dll`** in its path that matches the architecture of the example.
+For example, if you want to test the Python example on an X64 version of Python, you need the **`x64/nvdaControllerClient.dll`** file.

 ## Available Functions